-The Authority has been recognised as achieving 'Good Practice' by the Consultation Institute for all elements of the public consultation in connection with the ongoing Emergency Cover Review.
-This confirmed that the consultation process met the 'Gunning Principles', the recognised legal foundation from which the legitimacy of public consultations is assessed.
+The Authority has previously been recognised as achieving 'Good Practice' by the Consultation Institute for all elements of the public consultation in connection with the ongoing Emergency Cover Review.

 The commitment to openness is also shown through;

 - completion of impact assessments for all key decisions; - the Complaints and Compliments Procedure, which includes the ability to escalate significant matters; - the Public Engagement and Consultation Strategy; - engagement with Employee Representative Bodies, informally and formally through the Joint Consultation and Negotiation Committee, which will be further strengthened by the adoption of the Social Partnership Duty in the new financial year; - a biennial commitment to engage with staff via the 'Fire Family' staff survey. - membership of the Welsh Local Government Association, North Wales Equality Leads Forum, The Race Council Cymru and the North Wales Inter-Faith Forum.